 Customer service and care

-This is one of the most prominent types of services that contact hubs are handling.
+This is one of the most prominent types of services that contact hubs handle.
 Customer service and customer care departments handle inquiries, complaints, feedback, and escalations.

 With bilingual agents, this department can reach thousands more customers.
 The company can set up a special hotline for non-English speakers in their contact information.

 Virtual receptionist services